grnet/e-science/orka/README.md

     cluster_id: "Cluster id in e-science database" (cluster_id can be found with **orka list** command)

-Optional arguments for info command:

-    --token="an ~okeanos token (default value read from ~/.kamakirc)",

 ###{orka info} command example

 example for cluster info: